.png)

 Tarifa as a Dining Context

 Tarifa sits at the southernmost tip of mainland Spain, closer to Morocco than to Málaga, and its character as a town is shaped by wind, proximity to Africa, and a long-standing identity as a kitesurfing destination.
 The dining scene reflects that: most of the town's restaurants are oriented toward a transient, outdoor-leaning visitor who is not necessarily there to eat well.
-The concentration of serious cooking in the old quarter is limited, which places Atxa in a small peer set locally even as it connects to a much larger tradition regionally.
+The concentration of serious cooking in the old quarter is limited, which places Atxa in a small comparable set locally even as it connects to a much larger tradition regionally.

 Planning Your Visit